Tanzania Conservation Website

 For my final prototype, I made use of Figma’s helpful features, such as Styles and Components, to ensure a consistent and streamlined design.

-Prototype insights showing spaghetti lines
+Prototype insights showing spaghetti lines - UX/UI design case study

 05 Test